Cascoda/cascoda-sdk/docs/how-to/howto-knxiot-devkit_knx_tools.md

 - ETS, version with KNX IoT enabled - ETS 6.1.1 build 5752 or later
 - [Cascoda's KNX-IoT Development Kit](https://www.cascoda.com/products/thread-development-kit/)
+    - The factory binaries do not work with ETS builds later than 5886 - this is because the later builds implement version 1.1.0 of the Point API specifications, which is not backwards compatible.
+If you would like to use later builds of ETS, you must first update the binaries on the development board.

 You also need to follow the [KNX IoT Getting Started Guide](howto-knxiot-devkit.md).
 You should have:
 - A border router connected to your PC, accessible via Ethernet